Table of Contents

 Other miscellaneous deductions—line 28, excluding gambling and casualty or theft losses.

-The following Schedule A (Form 1040) deductions are not subject to the overall limit on itemized deductions.
+The following Schedule A (Form 1040) deductions aren't subject to the overall limit on itemized deductions.
 However, they are still subject to other applicable limits.

 Medical and dental expenses—line 4.